Reinforcement Learning for Control of Evolutionary and Ecological Processes: ACKNOWLEDGMENTS

-We would like to thank Claudia Petritsch for her strong support of the integration of theoretical methods into applied and translational bioscience, and Olivier Gevaert for his mentorship in biomedical applications of machine learning.
-Additionally, Mykel Kochenderfer, Arec Jamgochian, and Benjamin van Roy for recommendations of relevant papers in the fields of POMDPs and RL, and the former two for helpful comments.
-Finally, we would like to thank the late Christopher T. Walsh for valuable discussions in the early stages of the project, and for his mentorship.
+This work was funded by a research grant from the Stanford University Physician-Scientist Training Program.
+The study was further supported by grants from the National Institute of Health (17X074, U54CA261717).
+We would like to thank Mykel Kochenderfer, Arec Jamgochian, and Benjamin van Roy for guidance in literature review and recommendations of relevant papers in the fields of POMDPs and RL, and the former two for helpful feedback on conceptualization in the early stages of the project.
+We thank Dena Panovska for her thoughtful insights on linking this paper with experimental methods.
+Additionally, we thank the late Christopher T. Walsh for valuable discussions of underlying concepts in the early stages of the project and for his mentorship.
 He will be missed.